jundalisay/superb/content/en/social/economics/fallacies/equilibrium-fallacy.md

 {{< box >}}
 <h3>Digression on the 'Law' of Demand: Creating the non-problem 'paradox of value' to justify the fallacy called Profit Maximization</h3>

 <small>Feb 2017</small>

-Many economists, including Samuelson, cite Smith’s example as a 'paradox of value', where in fact, there was never a paradox to Smith.
+<p>Many economists, including Samuelson, cite Smith’s example as a 'paradox of value', where in fact, there was never a paradox to Smith.
 Anything that is difficult to obtain yet desired by the mind, such as diamonds, simply will naturally have a higher price than that which is easy to obtain, like water.
 Economists create a paradox in order to justify the creation of the concept of marginal utility to ‘solve’ the paradox.
-This marginal utility requires the quantification of pleasure or utility, which is then ‘maximized’ as ‘profit maximization’ -- the second key fallacy being perpetrated by Economics.
+This marginal utility requires the quantification of pleasure or utility, which is then ‘maximized’ as ‘profit maximization’ -- the second key fallacy being perpetrated by Economics.</p>

-By destroying the paradox of value, then value is properly kept as subjective instead of being objectified into numerical increments.
+<p>By destroying the paradox of value, then value is properly kept as subjective instead of being objectified into numerical increments.
 This will then make profit maximization lose its top importance in the minds of businessmen and people in general.
-This then will make businessmen, investors, and entrepreneurs shift their focus on the actual non-numerical, non-quantifiable benefits that their businesses create.
+This then will make businessmen, investors, and entrepreneurs shift their focus on the actual non-numerical, non-quantifiable benefits that their businesses create.</p>
 <!-- Profit Maximization Fallacy
 Profit maximization teaches businessmen to supply less, even if society needed more -->
 {{< /box >}}